 BAC's goal in taking on this work was to determine whether there is a way for the Board to develop a more streamlined, efficient budget process.
 While the concerns addressed above were the primary impetus for seeking this examination, BAC endeavored to look at the budget process holistically.
+For the purposes of this effort, BAC was focused on the Board's Combined Funds budget process and not the Capital Improvement Program ("CIP") budget process.
+Since the Board's review of the CIP occurs in November and December, it doesn't raise the same sequencing concerns.1

 In BAC's view, the most pressing issues to be explored included:

-- an overview of the ACPS budget1 process and identification of sequencing concerns with the City budget calendar; - identification and exploration of the most significant impediments to aligning the Board and City budget calendars; - comparisons with other neighboring or comparable jurisdictions' budget calendars; and - identification of potential recommendations for a more streamlined, efficient Board budget process, with the related costs/benefits identified.
+- 1. an overview of the ACPS budget process and identification of sequencing concerns with the City budget calendar; - 2. identification and exploration of the most significant impediments to aligning the Board and City budget calendars; - 3. comparisons with other neighboring or comparable jurisdictions' budget calendars; and - 4. identification of potential recommendations for a more streamlined, efficient Board budget process, with the related costs/benefits identified.

-While one option might be to ask the City to adjust its calendar, BAC endeavored to identify adjustments that were within ACPS and Board control, and thus easier to implement.
-BAC explored these issues through discussions with individual Board members, ACPS finance staff, and through comparison with neighboring or comparable jurisdictions identified in consultation with ACPS finance staff.
-BAC's goal was to be guided by principles of efficiency and "working smarter, not harder," knowing that having a simpler process often leads to better engagement.
+While one option might be to ask the City to adjust its calendar, BAC endeavored to identify adjustments that were within ACPS and Board control.
+BAC explored these issues through discussions with individual Board members, ACPS budget staff, and through comparison with neighboring or comparable jurisdictions identified in consultation with ACPS budget staff.
+BAC's goal was to be guided by principles of efficiency and 'working smarter, not harder,' knowing that having a simpler process often leads to better engagement.
+While most of our recommendations are through the lens of the schedule and timing, we have made other recommendations that we think would benefit the budget process more generally.